Tag Archives: rfid

 3. Anti-theft Signature Quilted E/W Slim Bag

 The Travelon Anti-Theft Signature Quilted E/W Slim Bag is perfect for carrying more than just the essentials.
 Two styles in one bag.
-It’s a clutch and cross body bag, depending on the strap you choose.
+It’s a clutch and cross-body bag, depending on the strap you choose.
 Whether you’re off to work or a day of running errands, you’ll love keeping everything you need in an organized manner.
 The roomy main compartment features a zippered wall pocket, a tethered key clip with LED light, two drop pockets that are perfect for frequently needed items plus opens wide providing full access.
 The front locking zipper compartment has a zippered wall pocket, RFID protected Passport pocket and 5 RFID card slots plus room to hold additional items.
 The front slash pocket keeps your phone accessible and easy to locate.
 The rear zipper compartment is perfect for travel documents and can hold an iPad Mini.
 With Anti-Theft features like locking zippers, slash resistant, adjustable straps and body panels and RFID protection that keeps your identity secure from high-tech electronic readers, you can travel safely and securely.
 This Crossbody bag effortlessly integrates a signature style and is an excellent addition to your accessory collection.

 4. Travelon Anti-Theft Boho Slim Crossbody Bag

 VIDEO: Perfectly sized, the Anti-Theft Boho Slim Crossbody Bag will go with you long after your travels are over.
-The locking main compartment has RFID blocking technology to stop e-thieves from reading your personal information embedded in credit cards and passports.
+The locking main compartment has RFID-blocking technology to stop e-thieves from reading your personal information embedded in credit cards and passports.
 Well thought out compartments will keep your essentials organized and handy and the adjustable slash-resistant strap secures to a stationary object to prevent grab and go theft.

 Travelon Anti-Theft Boho Slim Crossbody top trending travel bags